 For student organizations serving undergraduate students please contact Tricia Todd, MPH in the Pre-Health Student Resource Center.

-Student group sponsored events taking place in a large campus venue or outdoor space that will draw a significant amount of the campus population, a large off-campus crowd, or represents a significant security concern (i.e. public figure, celebrity, etc.) will need to review plans through Student Activities, and potential prior approval by the Large Scale Events committee before a venue can be secured.
-Events may include, but are not limited to; concerts, lectures, public appearances, performances and rallies.
+Student group sponsored events taking place in a large campus venue or outdoor space that will draw a significant amount of the campus population or a large off-campus crowd or that represents a significant security concern (i.e., public figure, celebrity, etc.) will need to review plans through Student Activities, and obtain prior approval by the Large Scale Events Committee before a venue can be secured.
+Events may include, but are not limited to, concerts, lectures, public appearances, performances, and rallies.

 It should be noted by groups hoping to host such an event that this process includes a significant amount of investment on the group’s part.
-This should be considered before entering into any agreements with; sponsors, venders, artists or performers, as it will need to be completed in its entirety before an event can be confirmed and space reservations held.
+This should be considered before entering into any agreements with sponsors, venders, artists or performers, as the process will need to be completed in its entirety before an event can be confirmed and space reservations held.
 Student Activities encourages groups not to enter into any written agreements until they have received approval to host the event from the Large Scale Events Committee.
-More information about planning events can be found here.
+More information about large scale events can be found here.

 Student groups are responsible for knowing and following University policies and procedures, as well as following event approval timelines and permit/application deadlines.
 Applications and permit deadlines vary.
 It can take the full approval timeline for a permit to be approved, so please plan accordingly for your preferred submission timeline.